ioan-thomas/countries-rest-api/README-template.md

 - I would like to persist the user's current filter settings to local storage, this way, when the user returns to the homepage from a filtered homepage, they will continue to see their results.
 - I would like to add tests to any future components that I create, using a testing framework such as Jest or Mocha.
 This will ensure that bugs and errors are minimised as well as building my knowledge of testing.
 - I would like to add end-to-end testing too for the same reasons as the point above.
-- After having researched improving website performance, I would like to improve the website's Google Lighthouse performance score.
+- After researching improving website performance, I would like to improve the website's Google Lighthouse performance score.
 I would look at adding lazy loading to the card components using the browser's Intersection Observer API, loading the components on demand.

 ### Useful resources